theAnshulGupta/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-Flappy Bird with Pygame GUI.
+Tic-Tac-Toe with Pygame GUI.
 Requires pygame to run.
 Made a while back, recently uploaded.